BillWaller/C-Menu/FAQ.md

 ---

-### C-Menu Form - How to Integrate External Executables
+### C-Menu Form - Integrating External Executables

 Q: How can I integrate external programs into C-Menu Form, such as an SQL Query or calculation?